SMUnlimited/AMAI/README.md

 - **TFT** : The classic Frozen Throne AI scripts intended for TFT **1.24+** version of warcraft 3.
 Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.
 - **ROC** : The classic Reign of Chaos AI scripts intended for ROC **1.24+** version of warcraft 3.
 Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.

-* Avoid v1.29 of Warcraft 3 as it breaks various things and prevents AMAI from chatting.
+* Avoid v1.29.x of Warcraft 3 as it breaks various things.
 This is just an issue with this version and you can downgrade or upgrade.
+ - Prevents AMAI from chatting.
+ - Heros not learning skills although we have a fix that can get applied this may not work if the map itself is too old.

 ## Commandline install
 - From a windows commandline or powershell type `InstallREFORGEDToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps